Bugle 4038 – Every Mushroom Cloud…

 man

-and Gatlin has been booed roundly by the London crowd
+relatively speaking and Gatlin has been booed roundly by the London crowd

 he failed he served two bans for drug use dating back to the early days of his career and if there's one thing we in Britain can do it is hold a sporting grudge And we've not only held this sporting grudge, but we've held it after basically forgetting about it when we didn't boo him in 2012.

 And it's almost like we doubled up, having forgotten to boo him in 2012.
+We've booed him a lot this time.

-And he won the 100 meters to, and I was there when it happened and there was a kind of oh God feeling for about three seconds and everyone started chanting Bolt's name.
+And he won the 100 meters to, and I was there when it happened.

-Well I I think something about track and field being about who runs the fastest for various distances, who jumps over things.
+Well, I think something about Track and Field being about who runs the fastest for various distances, who jumps over things.
+I mean, some of us would find that kind of simple and perhaps even basic.

-I mean that's what I like about it.
+I mean, that's what I like about it.

+I love the simplicity of it.
 Run as fast as you can or throw this unnecessary object.

 The shot put.

 Running is very much like, oh, I can't do that.
+I can absolutely not do that.

 We now give you a quick bugle rundown of implausible excuses for failing drugs tests.

-Riliescu, he claimed that he'd fallen overboard during a pedal boat ride on a local lake and swallowed a mouthful of contaminated tadpoles.
+Rilliescu, he claimed that he'd fallen overboard during a pedalo boat ride on a local lake and swallowed a mouthful of contaminated tadpoles.
+Tadpoles, of course, long suspected of illegal drug use.

 The way their bodies so obviously changed, that has to be suspicious.

-In horse racing, Elgar Luch, who of course rode three consecutive winners of the King Rollo and Queen Latifah Memorial Stakes at the Wessexhire Horsodrome in the late 1990s, he tested positive for the agricultural growth hormone vegetablastolodone after starring in a pantomime production of Jack and the Beanstalk, ironically, as the very small back half of a pantomime horse, and eating one of the magic beans on set, unaware that it was in fact a pantomime verite production, and that beanstalk really was growing that fast.
+In horse racing, Elgar Luch, who of course rode three consecutive winners of the King Rollo and Queen Latifah Memorial Stakes at the Wessexhire Horsodrome in the late 1990s, he tested positive for the agricultural growth hormone Vegetoblastolodone after starring in a pantomime production of Jack and the Beanstalk, ironically, as the very small back half of a pantomime horse,

-The now 12-foot 7-inch jockey was given a suspended 12-month ban by the International Quadruped Racing Association and special dispensation to ride elephants instead of horses until he'd shrunk back to his normal size.
+The now 12-foot 7-inch jockey was given a a suspended 12-month ban by the International Quadruped Racing Association and special dispensation to ride elephants instead of horses until he'd shrunk back to his normal size.

 I can't even read my own bullshit words now.

 And Canadian sprinter Doug Schnautz tested positive of being a spider.
+His tests came back an unusual 50%

-arachnid, which he put down to swallowing a cobweb after having a snack whilst cleaning out an abandoned kitchen cupboard in his late great uncle Hank's house.
+arachnid, which he put down to swallowing a cobweb after having a snack whilst cleaning out an abandoned kitchen cupboard in his late great-uncle Hank's house.

-A creationist judge rejected the World Anti-Doping Agency's contention that Stegosauruses had died out by
+rejected the World Anti-Doping Agency's contention that Stegosauruses had died out by

-But Claundry was still banned after further tests revealed that his blood was that of a rhinoceros, something he claimed was the result of spending time on a crowded ark.
+2500 BC, but Claundry was still banned after further tests revealed that his blood was that of a rhinoceros, something he claimed was the result of spending time on a crowded ark.

 Amazing what people will do for glory.

+Well, that concludes this week's bugle.
 Hari, it's been a delight to have you on the bugle once again, probably for the last time if the world blows itself up.

 Well, I appreciate that, Andy.

-I'm glad to be on the last ever bugle.
+I'm glad to be on the last-ever bugle.

+It's been a bit of pleasure having me happy.
 And do let us know from Seattle if you get any early warnings.

 Just